 Edited excerpts:

 We have visible a strong profit increase.
 We have seen sequential margin growth as well.
 What have been the elements that have led to a better set of income?.
 In the few years considering Muhammad Yunus won the Nobel Peace Prize, microfinance has almost become a household term.
-Donating to — and even investing in — microfinance agencies has become a popular 12 months-stop lifestyle for lots philanthropically-minded households.
+Donating to — and even investing in — microfinance agencies has become a popular 12-step lifestyle for lots of philanthropically-minded households.
 But as people become extra acquainted with the microfinance enterprise, they ask the inevitable question: Why are the hobby costs so high?

 Mixing it Up